PhasesResearchLab/prl-onboard/course/assignment-1/README.rst

    a.
 Include a functioning link to the PRL course website
    #.
 Use section header reStructuredText formatting where appropriate

 #.
-Commit and push your README to GitHub
+Commit and push your README to GitHub.
+Read Chris Beams's article on `writing good commit messages`_.

 Keep all of your code that you write for exercises and assignments here, committing and pushing often.

 Resources
 =========